-Nearly 40% of all calories in Scotland are purchased as a result of price promotions.
+Nearly 40% of all calories consumed in Scotland are purchased as a result of junk food price promotions such as multi-buys, buy-one-get-one-free and 3 for 2 offers.
 In fact, 110 tonnes of sugar from unhealthy drinks and snacks are bought on special offer every day.

-Obesity is the 2nd biggest preventable cause of cancer in the UK after smoking and Scotland’s obesity levels are the worst in the UK.
+Obesity is one of the biggest preventable causes of cancer in the UK and Scotland’s obesity levels are the worst of all 4 UK nations.

 Restricting junk food price promotions across Scotland could help people switch to healthier foods and reduce levels of obesity.
 7 in 10 adults in Scotland already support banning supermarket promotions on unhealthy foods.